kvankova/code-embedder/README.md

 ```
 You need to create a secret with write and repo permissions in the repository settings to pass it as `GITHUB_TOKEN` in the workflow.

 You can specify which `README` files you want to update using the `readme_paths` input.
 This input accepts one or more paths to markdown files, separated by spaces.
 For example: `README.md README2.md`.
+If not specified, the action will update `README.md` file at the root of the repository.

 ## 🔬 Under the hood
 This action: